ThinkLib/betamark.com/static/posts/mistakes-using-javascript-promises.md

     // handle error
 });
 ```
 In this example, both promises will be processed asynchronously and only when both of them are resolved, we handle the result.
+It's important to note that if any of the promises is rejected, the catch block will get executed as soon as the first rejection occurs.

 JavaScript is still single-threaded but since fetch is a primitive handled internally by the browser, it supports multiple fetches at once.

 Another related function is `Promise.race()`.
-Like `Promise.all()`, It takes an array of promises, but `Promise.race()` only handles the first request that’s resolved, regardless of which one it is:
+Like `Promise.all()`, it takes an array of promises, but `Promise.race()` only handles the first request that’s resolved, regardless of which one it is:

 ```javascript
 Promise.race([